istio/istio.io/content/en/docs/ops/common-problems/upgrade-issues/index.md

           value: "string(destination.port)"
 {{< /text >}}

-### Use WasmPlugin API for Wasm data plane extensibility
+### Use the WasmPlugin API for Wasm data plane extensibility

-The usage of `EnvoyFilter` to inject Wasm filters has been replaced by [WasmPlugin API](/docs/tasks/extensibility/wasm-module-distribution).
+The usage of `EnvoyFilter` to inject Wasm filters has been replaced by the [WasmPlugin API](/docs/tasks/extensibility/wasm-module-distribution).
 WasmPlugin API allows dynamic loading of the plugins from artifact registries, URLs, or local files.
-"Null" plugin runtime is no longer a recommended option for deployment of Wasm code.
+The "Null" plugin runtime is no longer a recommended option for deployment of Wasm code.

 ### Use gateway topology to set the number of the trusted hops

-The usage of `EnvoyFilter` to configure the number of the trusted hops in the HTTP connection manager has been replaced by `gatewayTopology` field in [`ProxyConfig`](/docs/ops/configuration/traffic-management/network-topologies).
+The usage of `EnvoyFilter` to configure the number of the trusted hops in the HTTP connection manager has been replaced by the `gatewayTopology` field in [`ProxyConfig`](/docs/ops/configuration/traffic-management/network-topologies).
 For example, the following `EnvoyFilter` configuration should use an annotation on the pod or the mesh default.
 Instead of: